Tzatziki Cucumber Sauce | Vegan

 This post may contain affiliate links.
 Read my full disclosure here.

 This healthier, lower-fat version of Tzatziki Sauce is super simple to make and delicious on everything from salads and grilled veggies to its traditional use as a dip for falafels and other Greek foods.
+This version is vegan, oil-free, and gluten-free!

-Tzatziki (Tsaht-ZEE-kee) Sauce
+What is Tzatziki (Tsaht-ZEE-kee) Sauce?

 I’ve never been to Greece yet, but I have eaten in Greek restaurants and enjoyed tzatziki sauce on pita sandwiches and gyros.
 A few years ago, I even came up with a couple of versions of Vegan Gyros made with either mushrooms or seitan.

-How to make tzatziki sauce from scratch
+How to make vegan tzatziki sauce

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.